scottaxcell/boris/README.md

 # GDB Debug Adapter and GUI Client
 GDB implementation of Debug Adapter Protocol as a proof of concept.
-This includes the GDB DAP server and a GDB Debugger GUI debugTarget.
+This includes the GDB DAP server and a GDB Debugger GUI client.

 ### TODO
 * (in-progress) align debugTarget debug model with eclipse cdt model better
-* BUG - variables panel is not always updating, looks like threads panel is interferring with it's calls to the debugTarget/server
+* BUG - variables panel is not always updating, looks like threads panel is interferring with it's calls to the client/server
 * next should key off selected thread in threads panel

 ### BACKLOG